bonitasoft/bonita-doc/md/software-extensibility.md

 In Teamwork, Efficiency, Performance and Enterprise editions

 Bonita includes a script, BonitaStudioBuilder (also known as the Workspace API), for building a bar file from a process in a repository.
-This intended to be used for [automating process builds](automating-process-builds.md) in a continuous integration and testing environment.
+This intended to be used for automating process builds in a continuous integration and testing environment.
 You can use the BonitaStudioBuilder to build a bar file for processes stored in a repository.
-This script will be kept stable in time.

 ### Portal look & feel